Education nonprofit Battelle for Kids boosted learning across 800+ schools by redesigning its LMS for intuitive, faster access.

 Administrators wished to see the “big picture” of how an implementation performed across their school or district.
 Here they could view the activity of their organization, filtered by individual courses and date segmentations.

-For example, in the screenshot above, administrators could quickly see that 114 of 200 users had interacted with the system on December 28th.
+For example, in the screenshot above, administrators could quickly see that 794 users had interacted with the system on February 4th.
 Each date displayed a corresponding list of links to individual user detail pages, thereby giving administrators both "big picture" and granular data about their programs.

 Curriculum creators managed courses through a WYSIWYG (what-you-see-is-what-you-get) interface, mirroring how courses would be viewed by students and teachers.
 The distillation of multiplied modals into a single screen helped reduce the rinse-and-repeat input processes of the prior system.